 The purpose of this program is to improve rural physician retention and skills by increasing opportunities to receive advanced training and skill enhancement.
 Training opportunities under this program are flexible in timing.
 Rural physicians are eligible to apply for up to 60 days of funding per fiscal year.

 Applicants are encouraged to consult with their Hospital Chief of Staff and Regional Medical Director regarding their proposed training plan, the impact it may have on local medical staff while away, and the expectation that the applicant will return to their rural community upon completion of training.

 - Physicians who have been practicing in a RSA community for at least nine months of the past year.

 - Physicians who are returning to practice after a leave such as parental leave, long-term illness or disability and have a formal commitment to practice in an RSA Community.

-- Letter from the health authority confirming that the skill is needed in the community.
+- Letters from the community and health authority confirming that the skill is needed in the community.

 - Travel costs up to $2,000 for the duration of the training period.

 - Up to $200 per training day for accommodation.